DavidOliver/symphony-2/CONTRIBUTING.md

 ## Legal

-This submitting your code to the community, you agree to release all copyrights on the code you submit.
+By submitting your code to the community, you agree to release all copyrights on the code you submit.